glycerine/gemacs/README.md

  * http://nosmileface.ru/images/godit-linux2.png

 Gemacs is an emacs-ish lightweight text editor.
+Terminal based, it works anywhere.

 Gemacs uses many of the emacs key bindings and operates using a notion of "micromodes".
 It's easier to explain